What is Lens Flare in Photography? (+ Tips to Create or Stop it)

 8. Pay attention to quality – This advice works both for lenses and for filters.
 High-quality lenses are built to avoid distortion and artefacts, including flare.
 They’ll also have a better anti-reflective coating on the lens elements.
 Once you’ve invested in a good lens, don’t ‘ruin’ it by using a cheap filter.
 These are known for increasing the lens flare.

-11 Tips to Achieve Creative Lens Flare
+11 Tips for Amazing Lens Flare Photography

 Now you know how to avoid lens flare when you don’t want it, but sometimes it can be used as a creative element.
 Here are some tips to master its use.